-Hanoi-the capital of Vietnam, not only is it well-known for many delicious street foods but also a lot of age-old historical and cultural heritages.
-One of them is One Pillar Pagoda – a distinctive and unique architectural structure.
+Hanoi – the capital of Vietnam, not only is it well-known for many delicious street foods but also a lot of age-old historical and cultural heritages.
+One of them is One Pillar Pagoda (Mot Cot pagoda or Chua Mot Cot) – a distinctive and unique architectural structure and historical site.
 It is considered a symbol of Hanoi city with a thousand years of civilization due to bearing the architectural splendor hallmark of the famous historical dynasty in Vietnam.

 - Location: Ong Ich Khiem Street, Ngoc Ha, Ba Dinh District, Hanoi.

 Opening hours: 08:00 - 17:00 (every day)

 Dress code: Wear full-length clothes to express your respect and appropriate to native culture.

 Map to the One Pillar Pagoda:

 One Pillar Pagoda, as known as Dien Huu pagoda or Lien Hoa Dai, was built in 1049 by Ly Thai Tong (1028-1054), a king of Ly’s dynasty.
 Its name means “long happiness and prosperity”.
 In Vietnamese language, One Pillar Pagoda is called Nhat Tru Thap.